stitchdata/docs/_integration-schemas/bronto/contact.md

   - name: "lastOrderTotal"
     type: "number"
     description: "The total amount of revenue recorded for the most recent order."

-  - name: "modified"
-    type: "string"
-    description: "The last time information about the contact was modified.
-This timestamp is immutable and cannot be changed."

   - name: "deleted"
     type: "boolean"